jermiah/myprojects/README.md

 ├── docs/
    ├── Github.md                    # Git and GitHub setup instructions
-├── Healthcare - Length of Stay     # A project on predicting the length of stay of a patient └── ...
+├── Healthcare - Length of Stay     # A project on predicting the length of stay of a patient ├── Bankruptcy_Prediction           # A project on predicting bankruptcy for companies └── ...
 ```